-19. Small family farms:
+19. Small and family farms:

 We recognise the major contribution that commercial farms make to the European economy.
 However, we are gravely concerned for the well-being of the many millions of small family farms, especially in remote areas, mountains and islands.
+The UN Declaration of Rights of Peasants and People Living in Rural Areas from 2018 shares this concern.

-They may retain viability by forming partnerships, cooperatives and social farming enterprises, adding value collectively to their products, diversifying their farm incomes and local economies and gradually forming larger land units.
+Small and family farms may retain viability by forming partnerships, cooperatives and social farming enterprises, adding value collectively to their products, diversifying their farm incomes and local economies and gradually forming larger land units.
+Short supply chains should be valued as contributing to local economy and environment.
 We urge governments, donors, civil society organisations and rural communities to recognise and support small family farming as a viable and respected European model, and to support generation shifts in farming and the entry of new and young farmers.
 We ask that our small farms are protected and supported, and that unnecessary bureaucratic obstacles are not created for them.